SardiusMedia/serverless-ReqRes/README.md

 **Type:** String | Object

-**Returns:** Post/put body.
+**Returns:** HTTP request body.
 If body is a JSON string, the string will be parese to Object

 ## req.params